-A fertility check is meant for couples who have difficulties trying to conceive after a period of time.
+A fertility check-up in Singapore is meant for couples who have difficulties trying to conceive after a period of time.
 This is different from a pre-conception screening, which is meant for couples to ensure they are in a good state of health before trying for pregnancy.

 A fertility assessment is performed by a gynaecologist, and is often a relatively simple and short process for both husband and wife.
 It can help couples identify specific issues that may be preventing them from getting pregnant successfully or explain the reason for early or recurrent miscarriages, if any.